chinapedia/wikipedia.abstract.en/Page/Minor_scale.md

 Intervals

-A_minor_scale.pngThe intervals between the notes of a natural minor scale follow the sequence below:
+The intervals between the notes of a natural minor scale follow the sequence below:

     whole, half, whole, whole, half, whole, whole